kavli-ntnu/MINI2P_toolbox/README.md

     b) [P2-System building protocol](https://github.com/kavli-ntnu/MINI2P_toolbox/blob/main/Protocols/P2%20-%20System%20building%20protocol%20.pdf).
 This protocol includes all steps to assemble a MINI2P system.
 Each Protocol starts with a short-list of main reagents and tools needed, followed by an overview schematic of the module, and  a table with the main products.
        HC-920 assembly building and laser coupling video tutorial can be found on the [link](https://www.youtube.com/watch?v=HjAtoPbDu8E).

     c) P3–Miniscope assembly protocol.
 How to assemble a MINI2P microscope is described in this protocol.
 Assembly tutorial video can be found on the [link](https://youtu.be/I0aYfi8GrIc).
-Protocol document will be provided soon.

-    d) P4–System operation manual.
-This section includes guidance for software installation, and imaging with MINI2P system.
-This protocol document will be provided soon.

-    e) P5–System performance test protocol.
-This section illustrates how to calibrate and characterize the MINI2P system.
-This protocol document will be provided soon.

 3) [Software](Software)